Recently, air fresheners have been in the news because of findings that they

 treat your home with DooDoo Voodoo every day to keep it smelling fresh and

 inviting.
-(Although, if we'd sure appreciate it if you did.)
+(Although we'd sure appreciate it if you did.)
+To help

-and methods to be of great additional value.
+and methods we've personally found to be of great additional value.
 These are:

 Air purifiers come in a variety of types and with varying degrees of